Creasser/Snowboard-Reviewer-Frontend/README.md

 * Once both repositorys are locally installed and opened on your machine, run ``` bundle install ``` in the backend repo ternmial to install all the backend dependencies for the application.
 Do the same for the frontend repo, but run ``` npm install ``` instead to download all the frontend dependencies.
 * After the dependencies are installed, seed the database by running ``` bundle exec rake db:seed ``` in the backend terminal.
 * Then start the server by running ``` bundle exec rake server ```.
+* Start the application by running ``` npm start ``` in the frontend repo terminal.
+After this you are all set to start using the application!

 ## Frontend User Interactions